"I don't need their good opinions,

 What can you tell us about your experience with EPIC Players?

 Shayna: You have to audition for the group, and I've been part of it for three years.
-It's in New York City, with locations in Brooklyn and Manhattan for times when we need a studio.
+It's in New York City, with locations in Brooklyn and Manhattan when we need a studio.

 Tell us about your EPIC Players performance of "I'd Rather Be Me" from the Broadway show Mean Girls, which you sang with another performer.